HOW I MET MY DEAD HUSBAND

 Her writing has been performed in Melbourne International Comedy Festival and Melbourne Fringe Festival.
 Her plays Fairy Tale News and A Hero’s Guide to Saving the Planet have since been published by Australian Plays.

-The 2017/18 company management team is Claire Bowen, Belinda Campbell, Sarah Clarke and Jennifer Piper.
+The current management team is Belinda Campbell, Jennifer Piper and Lansy Feng.